ensteitz/LING-L545/07_Project/README.md

 These counts are shown if you run analysis.py.
 You will also get a visual of the data frame.

 ## Sentiment Analysis:
 Using VADER, sentiment analysis was performed on the text scraped from the original Reddit post.
 This was done through the file vader\_sa.py.
 The results were stored in the files sa\_clean\_comments.txt and df\_sa\_extralabels\_clean\_comments.csv.
-This resulted in new columns to the CSV with the compount sentiment scores for each comment.

 ## Data Visualization: